Denial Management in Healthcare: 5 Best Practices

 A patient pays for her medical services at the counter.

 Submitting medical claims is an important part of the healthcare revenue cycle.
 In order for facilities and providers to receive payments, claims must be approved by insurers so that services can be reimbursed.
 However, it’s becoming increasingly common for claims to be denied.
-Without a proper denial management process, this can lead to less revenue and more frustration among patients, providers, and administrators.
+Without proper denial management in healthcare, this can lead to less revenue and more frustration among patients, providers, and administrators.

 If you’re managing a facility, you may be looking for effective ways to appeal denials so that you aren’t losing out on payments.
 To help you with this process, we’ll walk you through best practices for managing, addressing, and preventing insurance claim denials.